Gipsa-lab-PFP/BOARR/README.md

 In your ~/.ros directory, a new benchmark_results directory has been created.
 Each time you use a script, a directory with the date and hour of launch will be created.
 Inside, you will always find a default_summary file.
 This file saves the value of the computed indicators of each flight.
 When doing hundreds of simulated flights, it is then the parsed file to compute the global indicators.
 Depending on the script you used, a default_image.jpg and a default_video.avi will also be created.
 They allow you to witness precisely what happen during your attempt.
 Those files are created during the demonstrator script.
+Using the scripts will also create a subdirectory in the result directory in which you will find all the automatically generated files.